 “It has been wonderful to partner with the LGBT Aging Project and they have taught us a lot about how we can open our doors, provide training to our staff and work to have an informed, welcoming and inclusive community,” says Rabbi Sara Paasche-Orlow, Director of Spiritual Care, who has been leading this initiative.
 “HRC knows it is an important project to address, and we could not do it without the expertise, support and partnership of the LGBT Aging Project.”

 The first step in our commitment to serving the LGBT community was recognizing that administration and nursing leadership needed to be fully on board, and that we would need a plan for helping all front line staff become sensitive and knowledgeable about caring for LGBT elders.
-We also needed to review our Human Resources policies, marketing information and admission materials to ensure we were letting LGBT staff, potential residents and family members know that they are not invisible and that we are open to their full participation in our community.
+We also needed to review our Human Resources policies, marketing information and admission materials to ensure we were letting LGBT staff, potential patients and family members know that they are not invisible and that we are open to their full participation in our community.
 A team of diverse staff members, all of whom are leaders in creating a person-centered culture, have taken on these challenges and are involved in a series of awareness and sensitivity trainings.

 In March, staff gathered in the synagogue at HRC for a daylong session and listened to a panel on the life experience of three LGBT guest presenters -- a nurse, a former banker and a psychologist-lawyer -- which helped shed some light on the subject.
 All three presenters delivered personal accounts and helped HRC staff understand the complex issues faced by many LGBT seniors.
 The room was quiet for the duration of the presentations.
 Staff listened closely, taking in every word.
 The presenters agreed on one thing: there is much more work to do.